rosycode01/Database-wk8/README.md

 # Table creation

-I created table users and checked if successfully created I created table authors and checked if successfully created
+I created table users and checked if successfully created

+I created table authors and checked if successfully created

+I created table categories and checked if present